RITHIKKUMARAN/TextAI/README.md

 </p>

 <p>
     <strong>TextAI</strong> is a sleek, glassmorphic web application leveraging <strong>state-of-the-art AI models</strong> for high-quality text summarization and paraphrasing.
-Built with <strong>Streamlit</strong>, it combines <strong>Hugging Face summarization models</strong> and <strong>Groq LLaMA 3.1</strong> paraphrasing to provide an interactive, modern UI for text processing.
+Built with <strong>React and JS</strong>, it combines <strong>Hugging Face summarization models</strong> and <strong>Groq LLaMA 3.1</strong> paraphrasing to provide an interactive, modern UI for text processing.
 </p>

 <p>